 Hard work?
 Hardly!

-Pour the resulting bitters into little sterilised bottels and label.
+Pour the resulting Christmas Bitters into little sterilised bottles and label.
 This will keep for up to a year.

 Serve a few drops of your Christmas Bitters in a G&T, add to champagne, martinis or all types of cocktails.

-This recipe is from my new bookette Naughty & Nice Edible Gifts For Christmas.
+This recipe is from my new Ebook Naughty & Nice Edible Gifts For Christmas.

 - 4 oranges unwaxed or well scrubbed

 - 1 vanilla pod